dappforce/subsocial-docs/docs/develop/how-to-guides/usernames/FetchUsername.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-:::info What is Subsocial Username?
+:::info What are Subsocial Usernames?
 Subsocial usernames allow you to map a human-readable name to your Substrate account.
 Read more [here](/docs/tutorials/usernames).
 :::

-Subsocial username entity allow you to map a data like urls, text, spaces to a human readable text.
-To explore these properties of an already registered domain, we can use the following approaches:
+The Subsocial username entity allows you to map data like URLs, text, and spaces to a human readable text string.
+To explore these properties of an already registered username, we can use the following approaches:

 ### Usernames by owner

-An owner is a substrate account that can hold upto 3 usernames for now, with following method we can fetch all of them:
+An owner is a substrate account that can hold up to 3 usernames for now.
+With the following method we can fetch all of them:

 ```typescript
 api.blockchain.domainsByOwner(accountId: string): Promise<string[]>